hidoba/cambodiaschool.org/_includes/EN/about.md

 > _Imagination is more important than knowledge_ — Albert Einstein

-Quick Prototyping school organized with support of [Wolfram Research](http://wolfram.com/) is a free event for students that is taking place in Phnom Penh in Khemarak University, right now, from September 20 to October 20, 2016.
+Quick Prototyping school organized with support of [Wolfram Research](http://wolfram.com/) is a free event for students that has taken place in Phnom Penh in Khemarak University, from September 20 to October 27, 2016.

-The goal of the school is to introduce the students to the bleeding-edge programming, Artificial Intelligence and Science.
+The goal of the school was to introduce the students to the bleeding-edge programming, Artificial Intelligence and Science.

-The Summer school will give the students:

-1. __Most recent knowledge and techniques__ in modern programming and Artificial Intelligence.
-Among the Summer school instructors will be the software engineers from Silicon Valley working for industry and knowledgable about how the things are done.
-2. __Quick prototyping skills__ in Wolfram language.
-3. __Introduction to the advances in science__ to raise curiousity and the general knowledge level.
-4. __Introduction to Stephen Wolfram's New Kind of Science__ to show a different approach of doing science.
-5. __Career opportunities__ by becoming more competetive and potentially being hired or invited for an internship by one of the instructors.
-6. __A huge deal of motivation__ to make own projects.

-All curious students are invited for the [late registration for the course](#subscribe), professors and potential sponsors may [contact](#contact) us.
+You can check our [Facebook page](https://www.facebook.com/cambodiaschool2016/) to see some photographs and information of how it was going.
+Also take a look at student projects [below](#projects) on this page.